Last Resort (song): Music video

-Legacy and impact
+Impact and recognition

 According to Screen Rant, "Last Resort" helped bring the nu metal genre to a wider audience.
 The song has since become a popular internet meme.
 American screenwriter Justin Halpern wrote: "It's the perfect joke, that song.
 The punchline hits the moment you press play.
 It's a comedy writer's dream."
 Among the first of these memes was the altered lyric, "Cut my life into pizza / This is my plastic fork."
 In 2018, the band ran a line of T-shirts bearing reference to this meme, accompanied by an image of a pizza.

+One year earlier in 2017, Spin wrote: "The major reason why 'Last Resort' endures is that the members of Papa Roach perfectly capture what it’s like to be at a breaking point.
+They’re fed up with feeling miserable; tired of hating themselves; wrecked with grief over losing parents; and literally crying out for help."

-Papa Roach frontman Jacoby Shaddix is quoted as follows regarding his feelings towards the song's impact on popular culture: "It's everywhere, dude.
+Papa Roach frontman Jacoby Shaddix is quoted as follows regarding his feelings towards the song's impact on popular culture in 2022: "It's everywhere, dude.
 It's even in my house, with my kids.
 It's funny, dude. [...]
 You could be at a bar mitzvah and drop that song and somebody there would be, like, 'That's my fucking jam.'
 Or I could be at TSA fucking airport security, and [someone will be like], 'Are you the 'cut my life...?'
 And I'm, like, 'I am the 'cut my life into pizza' guy.
 That's right, dude.
 Let's go.'
 I'll be that guy."

 In 2025, American actor John Stamos made headlines when he drummed along to the song without having ever heard it before in his life.
 That same year, Carrie Underwood joined the band onstage to perform the song during a performance in Las Vegas.

+In 2026, Metal Injection stated the opinion that it is difficult or impossible to find someone who has never heard the song.

+In 2026, the song was referenced as a parody featuring lyrics about the Iran War in Saturday Night Live’s March performance with Colin Jost as Pete Hegseth.